• Skip to primary navigation

 Pressure cooker bottle gourd sabzi

-Heat a deep, heavy bottomed pressure cooker or pan with 1 tablespoon oil.
+Heat a deep, heavy bottomed pressure cooker or pan with 1 tbsp oil.
 Add the cumin seeds and when they crackle, tip in the ginger garlic paste and onions.

 Saute till the onions are soft and pink.
 Now, add the spice powder and mix well.
 Cook on low heat for 30 seconds.